JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 - O(1) selective direct edges for low-latency or cost-sensitive paths
 - subnet-level microsegmentation

-All IR passes are expressed as pure-function Terraform modules—zero-resource transformations that operate solely on data structures.
-This design provides referential transparency, deterministic outputs, and amenability to formal reasoning.
+The critical Regional IR pass is implemented as a pure-function Terraform module—a zero-resource transformation that operates solely on data structures.
+The Global IR pass composes these verified regional outputs using deterministic, resource-creating modules.

 This is the first system to apply compiler theory to AWS network topology generation.